 Would you be willing to speak to students and recent graduates to offer informal careers advice?
 Sign up at the Hall’s networking platform www.aularianconnect.com to connect directly with Aularians.

 We run a large number of social and networking events for both alumni and students in the UK and further afield.
 We rely on the generous support of alumni who host many of our events at offices, clubs and restaurants, meaning we can keep costs low for attendees.
 If you have a venue which would suit a networking event, informal drinks or a dinner we would be delighted to hear from you.

 Every term we hold a networking event as part of our series of alumni Teddy Talks.
 A huge range of topics are discussed, including the NHS, the beauty industry and economics.
 If you would be interested in speaking and have a passion for your chosen field please do get in contact.

-If you have any questions about becoming involved please contact Kate Townsend, Alumni Relations Manager.
+If you have any questions about becoming involved please contact Emily Bruce, Alumni Relations and Events Manager.